vudyaabhinav/trayt_express_challenge/README.md

 ## Requirements

-A simple express.js app already exist to save you sometime.
+A simple express.js app already exist to save you some time.
 You should fork this repo and build on top of it.

 ### Build a route to recommend movies for users based on user's rated movies